Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

 <details>
 	<summary>Expand for troubleshooting info</summary>

-ASP.NET core applications create session cookies that represent the identity of the caller.
+ASP.NET Core applications create session cookies that represent the identity of the caller.
 Some Safari users using iOS 12 had issues which are described in ASP.NET Core #4467 and the Web kit bugs database Bug 188165 - iOS 12 Safari breaks ASP.NET Core 2.1 OIDC authentication.

 If your web site needs to be accessed from users using iOS 12, you probably want to disable the SameSite protection, but also ensure that state changes are protected with CSRF anti-forgery mechanism.
 See the how to fix section of Microsoft Security Advisory: iOS12 breaks social, WSFed and OIDC logins #4647